sys4/automx/README.md

 ## Mailclients
-automx can provision Outlook, Thunderbird, iOS devices and other clients that support either Microsofts autodiscover mechanism or Mozillas autoconfig.
+automx can provision Outlook, Thunderbird, iOS devices and other clients that support either Microsoft's autodiscover mechanism or Mozilla's autoconfig.

 ## Backends
 automx can either statically or dynamically generate email account information